PKU-Alignment/Safe-Policy-Optimization/README.md

 python ppo_lag.py --task SafetyPointGoal1-v0 --seed 0
 ```

-To run a benchmark parallelly, for example, you can use the following command to run `PPO-Lag`, `TRPO-Lag` in `SafetyAntVelocity-v1`, `SafetyHalfCheetahVelocity-v1`:
+To run a benchmark parallelly, for example, you can use the following commands to run `PPO-Lag`, `TRPO-Lag` in `SafetyAntVelocity-v1`, `SafetyHalfCheetahVelocity-v1`:

 ```bash
 cd safepo/single_agent
 python benchmark.py --tasks SafetyAntVelocity-v1 SafetyHalfCheetahVelocity-v1 --algo ppo_lag trpo_lag --workers 2
 ```

-The command above will run two processes in parallel, each process will run one algorithm in one environment.
+Commands above will run two processes in parallel, each process will run one algorithm in one environment.
 The results will be saved in `./runs/`.

 ### Multi-Agent